StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>While my VM is deploying, I can get started on setting up Log Analytics Workspace.
-These can all be found in the Azure home dashboard, or you can search for them in the search bar.
-When I create a Log Analytics Workspace, I make sure to put it in my HoneyPot_Lab resource group so it can be deleted when I delete that resource group.
-I name the instance LAW-HoneyPot.</b> <br/>
+<b>While my VM is deploying, I take the opportunity to set up the Log Analytics Workspace.
+These can be accessed from the Azure home dashboard or found using the search bar.
+When creating the Log Analytics Workspace, I ensure it's placed within my HoneyPot_Lab resource group so it can be conveniently deleted along with the group.
+I name this instance LAW-HoneyPot.</b> <br/>
 </p>

 ![Log_Analytics_Workspace](https://user-images.githubusercontent.com/108043108/225373030-1633fcf3-49cf-4a6f-afa7-33337a60c57c.JPG)